 Professional employment attorneys in New York can help you understand whether the refusal was due to discrimination or other reasons.
-Call 866-351-0116 for a free consultation, and appoint the finest lawyers with Levine & Blit, if there stands a case against the employer.
+Call 866-351-0116 for a Free Case Evaluation, and appoint the finest lawyers with Levine & Blit, if there stands a case against the employer.

 You Were Demoted

 While there can be many reasons behind the demotion, it might include the medical condition.
 In order to avoid any legal consequences, some employers consider demoting an employee, giving sham reasons.

 If you think that you were demoted because of your disability, since you applied for leaves, it could be due to discrimination.

 Termination can be a clear indication of medical discrimination.
 Sometimes employers terminate an employee because they have a disability or a certain medical condition, which they think can prevent the individual from being able to perform the job properly.
 These medical conditions could be anything, such as mobility impairments, vision impairments, or learning disabilities.

 Terminating an employee because of their disability shows that medical discrimination exists in the organization.
 If the same has happened to you, the law gives you the right to take action against the employer.

 The Employer Failed to Make a Reasonable Accommodation